-82-year-old Ivy would rather 'go to prison than pay TV licence' as fees are introduced
+82-year-old Ivy would rather 'go to prison than pay TV licence'

 Tomorrow sees a big change for the over 75s.
 Despite working hard throughout their lives, and living through World World II, they will no longer automatically receive a free TV licence.

 It’s a move that has caused uproar, but is still set to go ahead.
 One pensioner not taking the new rules lying down is 82 year-old Ivy Siegfried, who says that not only will she not be paying her TV licence, but that she’s even willing to do jail-time for it.